Avatar: The Last Airbender (comics): The Lost Adventures

 The Avatar: The Last Airbender – The Lost Adventures graphic novel is a collection of comics previously published in Nickelodeon Magazine and the Avatar: The Last Airbender DVD collections between 2005 and 2011.
 It also includes the Free Comic Book Day issue "Relics" and all-new comics.
 Published 15 June 2011, it is an anthology that includes twenty-eight stories by various writers and artists, many of whom worked on the original animated series.

 Team Avatar Tales

 Avatar: The Last Airbender – Team Avatar Tales is the second anthology book, collecting the 2013–2015 Free Comic Book Day stories along with all-new stories.
 The book was released on 2 October 2019.
 Creators include Gene Luen Yang, Dave Scheidt, Sara Goetter, Ron Koertge, Kiku Hughes, Faith Erin Hicks, Ryan Hill, Carla Speed McNeil, Little Corvus, and Coni Yovaniniz.

+Avatar Legends: Masters of the Elements

+Avatar Legends: Masters of the Elements was released on 25 August 2026.
+It collects the Avatar: The Last Airbender FCBD stories Lost and Found and Ramen Rumble, the Avatar: The Last Airbender CGD story Earth and Water, the The Legend of Korra FCBD story Beach Wars, and multiple new stories.

 Graphic novels

 Dark Horse Comics published a series of graphic novels that serve as a continuation of Avatar: The Last Airbender television series.
 It consists of trilogies and stand-alone graphic novels.
 The first five stories are written by Gene Luen Yang and drawn by artist team Gurihiru.
 In December 2018, Faith Erin Hicks took over as writer with Peter Wartman as artist.